sist-cs120/project-doc/source/project2.rst

 Overview
 ============================================================

 This project aims to enable multiple devices to share the audio medium for relatively reliable data transmission, building upon the results of :doc:`Project 1 <project1>`.
 To simplify the physical layer implementation, network devices will no longer be connected through sound but via audio cables.
 These cables carry analog electrical signals driving the loudspeakers, acting as an 'electromagnetic mirror' of the actual sound.
-It is worth noting that such wired connections are similar to Ethernet, making the `CSMA/CD`_ mechanism an important reference for this project.
+It is worth noting that such wired connections are similar to Ethernet, making the `CSMA/CD`_ mechanism an good reference for this project.

 However, unlike Ethernet, there is a significant latency (~20 ms) when using the sound card for carrier sensing.
 This latency arises because the sound card is not designed for this purpose, and we have to process carrier information in the digital domain.
 This delay reduces the efficiency of CSMA and, more importantly, prevents the implementation of an effective collision detection mechanism.
 Therefore, we will use ACK to handle error frames.
 In this sense, the access mechanism is more akin to what is adopted in wireless situations like Wi-Fi. :numref:`Figure %s <fig-project2-overview>` illustrates the program architecture of this project.